J.D., Florida State University, 2011, Environmental and Land Use Law Certificate, Honors

 B.A., English Literature, Florida State University, 2007, Cum Laude Honors

-Lindsay has worked on various legal publications; most notably, as co-author of a textbook chapter - What Can Animal Law Learn from Environmental Law?
+In addition, Lindsay has worked on various legal publications; most notably, as co-author of a textbook chapter related to factory farming entitled, What Can Animal Law Learn from Environmental Law?
 (Randall S. Abate, ed.
-2015), and served as a research assistant for a textbooks related to climate change and indigenous peoples and climate change impacts on ocean and coastal law.
+2015), and served as a research assistant for textbooks related to climate change and indigenous peoples and climate change impacts on ocean and coastal law.
 She was also the Colorado State Coordinator for “Clean Trails,” a non-profit organization dedicated to conservation and preserving litter-free open spaces, and spent time in the British Colombian inland temperate rainforest volunteering at an off-the-grid eco lodge.

 Of her practice at Walton & Young, Lindsay says, “I’m absolutely delighted to work within our community to bring effective, creative solutions to business-owners, families, and the environment.
 The most thrilling parts of my job are assisting excited entrepreneurs with new projects or helping re-cultivate communities through environmental cleanup; it is incredibly rewarding to work with families for the protection of their homes and loved-ones.
 I'm lucky to live in Colorado, and I love connecting with its people and places.”